Get your out-of-stock strategy ready before Black Friday hits. Here’s how top brands avoid losing out on revenue this holiday season.

-Our internal research shows refund requests spike when estimated shipping dates are changed post-purchase.
+Our internal research shows refund requests spike when estimated shipping dates are hard to find or change post-purchase.
 When estimated shipping dates are spot-on, refunds are few and far between.

-As important as information is to your customer, your fulfillment teams also need access to the right information, in real-time.
+As important as information is to your customer, your fulfillment teams also need real-time access to that same information.

-It’s vital to allow internal teams to view which items have been backordered by customers and the exact date that was promised to the customer.
-That way, teams can fulfill those orders as soon as those purchase orders come in.
+Internal teams need to know which items have been back-ordered by customers and the exact date promised to the customer.
+That way, teams can actually fulfill those orders as soon as those purchase orders come in.

-In this way, your fulfillment team will be able to plan accordingly and feel confident in their ability to meet the shipping date promised to the customer.
+That way, your fulfillment team can plan accordingly and feel confident in their ability to meet the shipping date promised to the customer.

-Whoever is customer-facing needs a dashboard where they can quickly check to see which products are on backorder and when they’re expected to be on hand.
+Customer-facing team members need a dashboard to quickly check which products are on backorder and when they're expected to be on hand.

 Cogsy does all this and keeps the information in one spot for easy access.
-This includes a list of backorders on the left and a list of products currently on backorder on the right.
+This includes a list of backorders on the left and products currently on backorder on the right.

-But this dashboard isn't just helpful for customer-facing teams, this dashboard is useful to all your team members, including whoever handles operations, marketing, partnerships, and more.
+But this dashboard isn't just helpful for customer-facing teams.
+It's also good for keeping all your teams aligned, including whoever handles operations, marketing, partnerships, and more.

-Keep your teams aligned during hectic times riddled with promotions, surges in traffic and a cascade of orders.
+That way, everyone has the same information amidst this hectic season riddled with promotions, surges in traffic, and a cascade of orders.

 Prepare your out-of-stock strategy

-Now that you know how selling on backorder helps keep your customers and internal teams in-the-know and how it can help increase your bottom line, let's walk through exactly how to implement your stockout strategy.
+Okay—so, you know how selling on backorder helps keep your customers and internal teams in the know and how it can increase your bottom line.
+Now, let's walk through how you can actually implement this stockout strategy.

-After installing Cogsy from the Shopify App Store, you’ll be prompted to add additional integrations for services like Skubana, Anvyl, Google Analytics and more.
-You don't need these integrations to get started, but, if you use those services, you can connect them to complement your product data if your operations relies on those services.
+After installing Cogsy from the Shopify App Store, you'll be prompted to add additional integrations for services like Skubana, Anvyl, Google Analytics, and more.
+You don't need these integrations to get started.
+But you can connect them to complement your product data if your operations relies on those services.

-If you've placed purchase orders with your suppliers and have that data handy, you can input that into Cogsy, so we know when to expect those SKUs to be received.
-If you'd like to place a recommended purchase order, Cogsy can help you do that.
+If you've placed purchase orders with your suppliers and have that data handy, you can input that into Cogsy so we know when to expect those SKUs to be received.
+Plus, if you'd like to place an optimized purchase order, Cogsy can help you do that, too.

 Then, you can choose which products you'd like to sell on backorder.
 Once you enable backorders for specific products, you are ready to start selling on backorder—if and when a stockout occurs.

-Once you’re all set up, when a product goes out of stock, its product pages will have that extra shipping information displayed for the customer.
+When a product goes out of stock, its product pages will automatically have that extra shipping information displayed for your customers.

 For example, Caraway, the popular home goods brand and Cogsy customer, has been successfully selling on backorder for some time now.
-Here’s a what their product page looks like:

-Notice how Cogsy highlights the estimated shipping date on the product page so customers are aware of what they’re signing up for.
+Notice how Cogsy highlights the estimated shipping date on their product page so customers know what they're signing up for.
 When selling on backorder, setting expectations is our number one priority.

 Step 2: Offer holiday sales earlier

-Over the years, consumers have been trained to wait for BFCM for the best promotions.
-This year, though, the supply chain disruptions make it ripe time for chaos.
+Over the years, consumers have been trained to wait for Black Friday and Cyber Monday for the best promotions.
+This year, though, the supply chain disruptions make it ripe for chaos.

 A potential solution is to offer your customers your BFCM deals early.

-The trick to making it work is to make it clear that this is the same deal—if not better—that they’ll have access to on the actual Black Friday/Cyber Monday dates.
+The trick to making it work is to clarify that this is the same deal—if not better—that they'll access on the actual Black Friday and Cyber Monday dates.

 On top of avoiding the stress of BFCM for your team, your customers will be happier, as well.